electrical-pro/SmartBoard/README.md

 The project uses SPIFFS to store files on ESP8266, upload them to the ESP8266 (read about SPIFFS if you dont know what that is.)

-After flashing connect to "PowerControlESP | Offline" pass is "PowerControPass" then go to 192.168.4.1 and connect to your network.
+After flashing connect to "PowerControlESP | Offline" pass is "PowerControlPass" then go to 192.168.4.1 and connect to your network.

 Power server is at 192.168.x.x:8089